Not so ‘crazy’ advice to becoming a ‘Rich Asian’

 Over the long-term, stocks are usually the best performing asset class – by a huge margin.
 Because stock prices can move up or down, depending on the performance of the company and market sentiment, they’re thought of as risky.
 But the long-term history of quality stocks is about mean reversion on rising trend lines.
 That is, stock markets go through cycles – up and down.
 And there will be some losers.
 But in sound economies, stock prices generally go up and down against a rising trend line.
 And the longer you hold the stocks, the less likely you are to lose money on them.

 And you can start now, even with a small amount of capital, through a Regular Savings Plan that puts money regularly into equity and bond funds.
-From just SGD100 a month, you can now invest affordably in either Singapore Bonds or Blue Chip Stocks, via four Exchange Traded Funds ("ETFs") listed on the Singapore Exchange or invest into your choice of Unit Trusts (UTs).
+From just SGD100 a month, you can now invest affordably in either Singapore Bonds or Blue Chip Stocks, via two Exchange Traded Funds (“ETFs”) listed on the Singapore Exchange.

 Although stocks are the highest returning asset class in the long-term, it is prudent to have a diversified portfolio – not just to spread your risks, but also to get better returns with lower volatility.